 PSE&G's accounts receivable, including unbilled revenues, is primarily comprised of utility customer receivables for the provision of electric and gas service and appliance services, and are reported on the balance sheet as gross outstanding amounts adjusted for an allowance for credit losses.
 The allowance for credit losses reflects PSE&G's best estimate of losses on the account balances.
-The allowance is based on PSE&G's projection of accounts receivable aging, historical experience, economic factors and other currently available evidence, including the estimated impact of the COVID-19 pandemic on the outstanding balances as of December 31, 2022.
+The allowance is based on PSE&G's projection of accounts receivable aging, historical experience, economic factors and other currently available evidence, including the estimated impact of the COVID-19 pandemic on the outstanding balances as of December 31, 2023.
 PSE&G's electric bad debt expense is recoverable through its SBC mechanism.
-As of December 31, 2022, PSE&G had a deferred balance of \$145 million from electric bad debts recorded as a Regulatory Asset.
-In addition, as of December 31, 2022, PSE&G had deferred incremental gas bad debt expense of \$68 million recorded as a Regulatory Assets and Liabilities for additional information.
+As of December 31, 2023, PSE&G had a deferred balance of \$149 million from electric bad debts recorded as a Regulatory Asset.
+In addition, as of December 31, 2023, PSE&G had deferred incremental gas bad debt expense of \$68 million recorded as a Regulatory Asset for future regulatory recovery due to the impact of the coronavirus pandemic.
+See Note 6.
+Regulatory Assets and Liabilities for additional information.

-The following provides a reconciliation of PSE&G's allowance for credit losses for the years ended December 31, 2022 and 2021.
+The following provides a reconciliation of PSE&G's allowance for credit losses for the years ended December 31, 2023 and 2022.

-rs Ended 2022 ber 31, 2021
+rs Ended 2023 nber 31, 2022

-Mill ions
+Mil lions

-Balance at Beginning of Year \$ 337 \$ 206
+Balance at Beginning of Year \$ 339 \$ 337

 Utility Customer and Other Accounts

-Provision 114 195
+Provision 100 114

-Write-offs, net of Recoveries of \$46 million and \$17 million for 2022 and 2021, respectively (112) (64)
+Write-offs, net of Recoveries of \$25 million and \$46 million for 2023 and 2022, respectively (156) (112)

-Balance at End of Year \$ 339 \$ 337
+Balance at End of Year \$ 283 \$ 339

-PSEG Power generally collects consideration upon satisfaction of performance obligations, and therefore, PSEG Power had no material contract balances as of December 31, 2022 and 2021.
+PSEG Power generally collects consideration upon satisfaction of performance obligations, and therefore, PSEG Power had no material contract balances as of December 31, 2023 and 2022.